 Graphically, NieR: Replicant is a much more vibrant looking game than its 2010 counterparts, with character models that put the game closer in line with the aesthetics found in NieR: Automata while still maintaining some of its darker gothic-inspired themes.

-In terms of performance, NieR: Replicant plays like a dream with a steady 60fps with no discernable drops, at least from my time with the game on a PlayStation 4 PRO and through backwards compatibility on PlayStation 5.
+In terms of performance, NieR: Replicant plays like a dream with a steady 60fps with no discernable drops, at least from my time with the game on a PlayStation 4 PRO and through backwards compatibility on PS5.
 The jump to 60fps not only puts Ver.
 1.22474487139 in parity with Automata, but helps alleviate some of the more difficult bullet-hell inspired sequences present in the game, making for an overall smoother and engaging experience.

 Those looking to enjoy the game without worry of any challenging roadblocks can utilize the new auto-battle system, which can only be accessed when playing on the Easy difficulty setting.
 Another subtle but welcome addition in NieR: Replicant is the addition of fully-voiced lines for every character, including all NPCs that can be interacted with in-game, an excellent addition that breaths new life into the numerous side-quests present in the expansive post-apocalyptic setting.

-NieR: Replicant utilizes the power of language and written word in its overall theme, both in regards to its narrative and approach to design.
+NieR: Replicant utilizes the power of language and written word in its overall theme, both in regard to its narrative and approach to design.
 From Keiichi Okabe’s beautifully realized soundtrack to the new localization that heralds the return of fan favourites such as Liam O’Brien as Grimore Weiss and Laura Bailey as Kaine,

-NieR: Replicant eloquently carves a niche that, in many ways, places the power of language and written word on a pedestal that most games don’t even consider (Except for maybe Drakengard 3).
+NieR: Replicant on PS5 eloquently carves a niche that, in many ways, places the power of language and written word on a pedestal that most games don’t even consider (Except for maybe Drakengard 3).
 The power of language and song also permeates NieR’s gameplay with Grimore Weiss’s Sealed Verses, literally acting as powerful magic imbued attacks that play similarly to the Pod system found in Automata.

 If nothing else, NieR: Replicant Ver.
 1.22474487139 is a unique game even when held in contrast with its 2017 follow-up and a must-play for both fans of the original and those looking for something a little darker than a Final Fantasy or any number of anime-inspired JRPG titles.